3 Most Important Theories to Explain How the Solar System Formed?

 Approximately 400 million shortly after the Big Bang, the universe started to emerge from its dormancy.
 The age of re-ionization refers to this stage in the evolution of the universe.

-This energetic phase was thought to have withstood more than a half-billion years, but new observations suggest that re-ionization occurred faster than previously thought.
+This energetic phase was thought to have withstood over a half-billion years, but new observations suggest that re-ionization occurred faster than previously thought.

 During this period, clusters of gas collapsed sufficiently to shape the very first stars and galaxies.
 The ultraviolet light emitted by these energizing events cleared out and destroyed the vast majority of the bordering neutral hydrogen gas.